jlaw127/abcmps/README.md

 # A clean markdown-powered personal site template

 ## Overview
-This template is developed based on the [Academic Pages](https://github.com/academicpages/academicpages.github.io.git) and [vcard-personal-portfolio](https://github.com/codewithsadee/vcard-personal-portfolio.git), with the goal of achieving a simple, clean, and readable design.
+This template is developed based on the [Academic Pages](https://github.com/academicpages/academicpages.github.io.git) and [vcard-personal-portfolio](https://github.com/codewithsadee/vcard-personal-portfolio.git), with the goal of achieving a basic, clean, and readable design.

 ```
 Body: The largest set